apache/nuttx/examples/README.txt

 examples/poll
 ^^^^^^^^^^^^^

-  A test of the poll() API using FIFOs.
+  A test of the poll() and select() APIs using FIFOs and, if available, stdin, and a TCP/IP socket.
+This example also includes a nice select based TCP/IP server example.

 examples/romfs
 ^^^^^^^^^^^^^^